 Derby

-Derby lies near the mouth of the mighty Fitzroy River and is surrounded by vast tidal mud flats.
-The Kimberly boasts the largest tidal range in Australia of more than 11 metres.
-Derby is the gateway to northern Australia's gorges and islands, meaning you can choose your own adventure in every direction.
+Derby is near the mighty Fitzroy River and surrounded by vast tidal mud flats.
+It is the gateway to northern Australia's gorges and islands, meaning you can choose an adventure in any direction.
 The Shire of Derby-West Kimberley's population is comprised of more than 50 per cent Aboriginal and Torres Strait Islander peoples across 54 communities.

-Derby RCSWA is one of the most established sites in the school, opening in 2005.
-The RCSWA office is located within Derby Aboriginal Health Services and is a short distance from the hospital.
+RCSWA Derby is one of the most established sites in the school, opening in 2005.
+The RCSWA office is located near the Derby Aboriginal Health Services and is a short distance from the hospital.
 Students enjoy cool study spaces, a common room, kitchenette, and 24/7 access.

 Floods, bushfires, gorges, fishing, crocodiles, mangoes and mozzies: Derby RCSWA is a dynamic and engaging small site.
 It will suit students who are flexible and adventurous, and who have an interest in Aboriginal Health.
 Susannah Warwick